isabella232/experience-manager-document-security.en/help/document-security-extension-release-notes.md

 # AEM Document Security for Microsoft Office - Release Notes{#aem-document-security-for-microsoft-office-release-notes}

-## What's new in AEM Document Security for Microsoft Office <br> {#whats-new-in-aem-document-security-for-microsoft-office-br}
+## What's new in AEM Document Security for Microsoft Office {#whats-new-in-aem-document-security-for-microsoft-office}

 * **Support for Office 2019**: Document Security Extension for Microsoft Office has added support for Microsoft Office 2019.
 It is also expected to work with Microsoft Office 2019 desktop applications installed as part of Office 365.